noaione/yuusha-shoukan-ln/sources/v07/seriousact.md

 [Stooooop!
 Yeah, it’s on sale!
 Even though it had this charm that was different from the light novel, and I was happy that I’m at the back cover too!
-However, what does that have to do with Volume 7!?]
+However, what does that have to do with Volume 7?!]

 In response to ? ? ? swiftly derailing the story, Serious-senpai shouted, just as usual.

-[Rather, why the heck are you still here after Volume 4, acting like a regular here!?
+[Rather, why the heck are you still here after Volume 4, acting like a regular here?!
 Anyone who has a part in the main story should get lost!]

 [Ahh, but that has nothing to do with Volume 7, does it?
 Hey, Serious-senpai.
 Properly do your job and introduce this volume’s serious highlights.]

-[T-This b\*stard...]
+[T-This bastard...]

 Even though she’s irritated by the teasing of the aloof ? ? ?, she knew that she couldn’t win in a verbal argument with her, so Serious-senpai only swallowed her